Rabia Rasool is pursuing her bachelor's in economics and social sciences from the Lahore School of Economics.

 The government also promised to convert the agriculture sector to 100% organic, but that policy failed, too, as the production decreased due to the lack of use of fertilizers and pesticides.
 Fertilizers and pesticides were not purchased to clamp down on the imports, but it affected the economy drastically, and the production of crops declined by 30%.

 Due to the economic downfall, all 26 ministers in the government have submitted their resignation letters to Prime Minister Mahinda Rajapaksa (brother of the president).
 People are furious and are coming out to break the curfew.
-Looking at the current situation in Sri Lanka no one knows what its destiny holds.
+Looking at the current crisis in Sri Lanka, no one knows what its destiny holds.

 Sri Lankan Prime Minister Rajapaksa addressed the nation to end the protests as that would only further devalue the country’s currency and deprive the nation of valuable dollars.
 The people of Sri Lanka, however, are reluctant to trust the government to mitigate the damage it has caused to the economy.